 Symphony Orchestra, and a New York City debut recital at Carnegie Hall’s Weill Recital Hall after receiving the Artist International’s ‘Special Presentation Award.
 Ms. Kim has participated in renowned

 music festivals including the Vienna Music Seminar in Austria and the Kneisel Hall Chamber Music Festival in Maine.
 She was also an opera coach for opera programs, Si Parla Si Canta and Classic Lyric

 Ms. Kim earned a B.M. at Busan National University in South Korea, an M.M. and an Artist Diploma at Purchase College in Piano Performance, a Professional Studies Diploma in Vocal Collaborative Piano from Mannes School of Music where she was awarded the Newton Swift Award.
 Ms. Kim also studied Orchestral Conducting with David Hayes as the recipient of the President’s Scholarship Award at the Mannes School of Music.
 While there, she served as the Assistant Conductor of the Mannes American Contemporary Ensemble and was the Chorus Master of The Mannes Opera.

-Since 2006, Ms. Kim has been a member of the faculty at the Conservatory of Music at Purchase College where she enjoys lecturing and is a coach and mentor to many music students.
+Since 2006, Ms. Kim has been a member of the faculty at the Conservatory of Music at SUNY Purchase College where she currently serves as the Chair of Classical Instrumental Studies.
+Amidst her diverse roles on campus, she enjoys lecturing and is a beloved coach and mentor to music students.